Russia hosts Afghan peace conference, hoping to boost talks

 He emphasized that it was important to quickly reach a peace deal “amid the deteriorating military-political situation” before the summer, when an upsurge in fighting is likely.

+Zamir Kabulov, Russian President Vladimir Putin’s special envoy for Afghanistan, told reporters that the Afghan participants in the talks showed willingness to negotiate peace. adding they will have more meetings in Moscow.

-The U.S. has waged a war in Afghanistan for 20 years following the Sept.
-11, 2001 terrorist attacks masterminded by al-Qaida leader Osama bin Laden from Afghanistan, making it America’s longest conflict.
-But despite the U.S. spending nearly $1 trillion, al-Qaida is still present in Afghanistan, and an affiliate of the Islamic State group has taken root in the east of the country.
+The U.S. invaded Afghanistan in 2001, following the Sept.
+11 terrorist attacks masterminded by al-Qaida leader Osama bin Laden who was sheltered by the Taliban.
+The invasion toppled the Taliban regime but the 20-year-war has made Afghanistan America’s longest conflict.

+Despite the U.S. spending nearly $1 trillion, al-Qaida is still present in Afghanistan, and an affiliate of the Islamic State group has taken root in the east of the country.
 Many Afghans fear the withdrawal of U.S. and NATO troops could lead to an upsurge in fighting between the country’s rival factions.

-The Taliban now want more prisoners released from Afghan prisons and their leaders removed from the U.N.’s so-called black list.

-The Taliban, who during their rule imposed a harsh brand of Islam on Afghanistan, now control about half of the country, and U.S. Secretary of State Antony Blinken has warned that it could make quick gains without U.S. and NATO troops.
+The Taliban, who during their rule imposed a harsh brand of Islam on Afghanistan, now control about half of the country.
+U.S. Secretary of State Antony Blinken has warned that the insurgents could make even more gains, without U.S. and NATO troops on the ground.

 Associated Press writer Kathy Gannon in Islamabad contributed to this report.